16

 – fra-san

-Jun 27, 2019 at 9:54
+Commented Jun 27, 2019 at 9:54

 • 1

 @sourcejedi It's about effort, which indeed correlates with length.
 If in the example you provided rsync is made a hyperlink to the man page, and the command is properly formatted, I'd be less inclined to vote to delete.
 If the very same answer comes up with no formatting whatsoever and a couple of typos, it wouldn't qualify for nice treatment.
-Jun 29, 2019 at 18:45
+Commented Jun 29, 2019 at 18:45

 • My only adjustment here is that the LQP review privilege comes alongside the editing privilege, so if the only thing "wrong" with an Answer is some typos or missing formatting, I would encourage you to edit the post accordingly.
 Note that the queue's subtitle says "Identify, then improve or delete low-quality posts".